WICG/element-timing/README.md

 * `naturalHeight`: the [intrinsic](https://drafts.csswg.org/css2/conform.html#intrinsic) height of the image.
 It matches with the corresponding DOM [attribute](https://html.spec.whatwg.org/multipage/embedded-content.html#dom-img-naturalheight) for img.
 0 for text.
 * `id`: the element's ID.
 * `element`: points to the element.
 This will be "null" if the element is [disconnected](https://dom.spec.whatwg.org/#connected).
+* `url`: for images, the initial URL for the resource request.
+For text, this will be an empty string.

 Note: for background images, the element is the one being affected by the background image style.